driskell/log-courier/docs/AdministrationUtility.md

 The `lc-admin` command allows you to remotely (or locally) connect to a running Log Courier instance to monitor and control log shipping.

-In order to connect, the `admin enabled` general configuration entry must be set to `true` and an `admin port` specified.
-See [Configuration](Configuration.md) for more information on these options.
+To enable a Log Courier instance to receive administration connections, set the `admin enabled` general configuration entry to `true`.
+To specify a custom listen address, set the `admin listen address` entry.
+See [Configuration](Configuration.md) for more information on these options and the default listen address.

 ## Available Commands